ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 ## Kinetic Feature Library

-The ML-KIRM model uses a library of candidate kinetic functions derived from kinetic theory:
+The ML-RKIM model uses a library of candidate kinetic functions derived from kinetic theory:

 | Mechanism | Functional Form |
 |----------|----------------|